pac4j/jax-rs-pac4j/README.md

 }
 ```

-`http://localhost:8080/callback` is the url of the callback endpoint, which is only necessary for indirect clients.
+`/callback` is the url of the callback endpoint, which is only necessary for indirect clients, and `JaxRsCallbackUrlResolver` ensures that in practice, the calback url passed to external authentication system corresponds to the real URL of the callback endpoint.

 Notice that you can define: